-The basic idea behind a VPN is to intercept IP packets, encrypt/decrypt them, and then pass them along.
-The VPN client and VPN server both listen for activity from two sources: an Internet-facing socket and a virtual network interface TUN.
-The TUN device is assigned an IP address and a route is configured to direct traffic to it.
-For example, when browsing the web on the client, the IP packets from the browser are routed to the TUN device.
-The VPN client reads IP packets from TUN, encrypts them, then sends them to the VPN server via a regular UDP or TCP socket over the Internet.
-The VPN server receives the encrypted IP packets over the socket, decrypts them, then writes them to its TUN device.
-The opposite direction is similar: the VPN server reads IP packets from TUN, encrypts them, then sends them to the VPN client.
-The VPN client receives the encrypted IP packets, decrypts them, then writes them to its TUN device.
+In the case of an L3 VPN, the virtual network interface is assigned an IP address and intercepts/injects IP packets.
+A route is configured to direct packets to it.
+For example, when browsing the web on the client, the IP packets from the browser are routed to the virtual device.
+The VPN client reads IP packets from the device, encrypts them, then sends them to the VPN server via a regular UDP or TCP socket over the Internet.
+The VPN server receives the encrypted IP packets over the socket, decrypts them, then writes them to its virtual device.
+The opposite direction is similar: the VPN server reads IP packets from the device, encrypts them, then sends them to the VPN client.
+The VPN client receives the encrypted IP packets, decrypts them, then writes them to its virtual device.

 In the latest revision of my VPN software, I have eliminated the handshake entirely to achieve total statelessness.
-This allows for more robust roaming and simplifies the protocol.
+This allows for robust roaming and simplifies the protocol.
 SethVPN uses a special Feistel-based mode.
 In a nutshell, the mode is efficient and secure: a timestamp and counter provide diversification and are also encrypted.
 The redundancy is 128-bits in length, which means approximately 2128 online operations are required in order to forge a packet.

 The client and server communicate via UDP packets.
 UDP is lightweight, stateless, unordered and potentially unreliable.
 Therefore, both the client and server must be able to exchange packets in a stateless way.
 For each encryption/decryption, the packet is encrypted/decrypted using the mode visualized below.
-If the sender's packet is outside of a +/- 30 second window relative to the receiver's clock, then it is dropped.
+If the sender's packet is outside of a +/- 15 second window relative to the receiver's clock, then it is dropped.
 To further protect against replay attacks, the newest packet's timestamp is cached at the receiver's end and any packet more than 3 seconds old relative to the newest packet is dropped.
 The 64-bit counter is initialized to a random value at startup and is incremented once per packet to ensure semantic security.

 The mode enjoys many properties: